abukar10/Sonia-swap-pricing-analytics-tool/DOCUMENTATION.md

 - **Market Data Integration**: Upload and override market curves for daily recalibration

 ### Target Users:
-- Quantitative analysts and financial engineers
-- Risk managers
-- Traders
-- Model validation teams
+- Model validation teams to adopt this prototype
-- Financial institutions pricing and managing interest rate swap portfolios
+- Testing teams.
+- junior developers new to swaps price analytics
+- anyone who is interested in end-to-end derivative pricing and deployment

 ---